Quick Facts About Charging a Kia EV6

 Kia Charging Stations

 Kia does not operate a proprietary charging network.
-However, EV6 drivers can access other charging stations from companies like EVgo, ChargePoint, and Electrify America.
+However, EV6 drivers can use public stations operated by EVgo, ChargePoint, Electrify America, and others.
 Owners can now also recharge at Tesla charging stations that accept non-Tesla EVs.
 To find the closest charging station, tap into the vehicle’s infotainment system and let the navigation system locate one along your route.
+Various charging apps can help drivers locate places to recharge.

 Does the EV6 Come with a Charger?

-No. The Kia EV6 does not come with a charger.
-Owners must purchase a charging cable separately to use at home if this is their preferred charging method.
+No. A new Kia EV6 does not come with a charger.
+Owners must purchase a portable charging cable separately or install a Level 2 charger at their home.
 Pricing will vary across retailers and cable types.